RickSpada/Salsa/README.md

 * Add authentication

 ## If you were to critique your code, what would you have to say about it?
-Overall, I'd give the code a good grade, I recognize that the design is flawed in how it constructs the database used to serve up the file.
+Overall, I'd give the code a good grade.
+It uses memory efficiently by only storing the line numbers and offsets in the database.
 The Ruby code is well structured, which has a lot to do with the Ruby on Rails framework.
 The endpoints are very lightweight, leaving the heavy lifting to other classes in the system.
 Using ActiveRecord simplified a lot of the effort in managing the data model.

 The shell script, run.sh, is ok, I don't do a lot of shell scripting so each time it's a learning experience.